Professor Rodrigo Praino

 GPO Box 2100, Adelaide 5001, South Australia

-Dr Rodrigo Praino is Associate Professor of Politics and Public Policy.
+Dr Rodrigo Praino is Professor of Politics and Public Policy and Director of the Jeff Bleich Centre for Democracy and Disruptive Technologies.
 He holds a PhD in Political Science and has received several prestigious fellowships, scholarships and awards, including a Fulbright Scholarship.
 In 2018 he became the first political scientist to win a Tall Poppy Science Award for excellence is scientific research and communication.

-A/Professor Praino is also one of the only scholars in Australia engaged in research on space politics and space policy.
-This is a growing field of research that is quickly becoming extremely important.
+Professor Praino is also one of the only scholars in Australia engaged in research on space politics and space policy.
 He is particularly interested in understanding and analysing the importance of space assets for defence, economic development, international relations, and decision-making.
-He is founder of the Space Power and Policy Applied Research Consortium (SPPARC), which conducts research on space politics and policy.
+He is co-author of the book Power, State and Space: Conceptualizing, Measuring and Comparing Space Actors (Springer, 2023).

 Qualifications